new0288a/PackGen_auto_installation/README.md

 - Target Hosts OS: Ubuntu
 - Python should already be installed
 - Hosts can be access by root with SSH
+- Target Hosts has to have two DPDK compatibility NIC

 ## How To Use